sammigachuhi/my_django/docs/12-model-modifications.md

         return self.researchers
 ```

-In the above, we define a dictionary called `RESEARCHERS_LIST` that will contain the names our field members.
+In the above, we define a dictionary called `RESEARCHERS_LIST` that will contain names of our field members.

 We also pass a `def __str__(self)`.
 This function is used to return the name of the value to be rendered on the admin, and not something like `Researcher object (1)` as shown below.
-Omitting this field will make Django return the object number which is not helpful at all.

 ![Object name](images/object_name.PNG)

 For the **Questionnaire** model, we add the following lines: